salmanwahed/flask-docker-redis/README.md

-# flask-docker-redis
-Docker compose implementation of flask and reds
+# Dockerizing Flask and Redis App
+To run the app execute the command

+`docker-compose up`